BEP 20c – Presenting a Cohesive Argument

 Download: Podcast MP3

-Welcome back to Business English Pod for today’s lesson on dealing with a customer’s doubts about a proposed solution during the sales process.
+Welcome back to Business English Pod for today’s lesson on how to argue for a position.

 Listening Questions